Contact Us for a Free Consultation (213) 542-0979

 I wrote the book on defending domestic violence charges.

-This is the first sign that they did not tell the truth and that their credibility is so questionable that they can not be believed in anything they said at the time of arrest.
+This is the first sign that they did not tell the truth and that their credibility is so questionable that they can not believe anything they said at the time of arrest.

-There are so many different motives for people to lie when it comes to human affairs that we must sit down and go over your defense piece by piece and set up our strategy for success.
+There are so many different motives for people to lie in human affairs that we must review our defense piece by piece and set up our strategy for success.

 What is Domestic Violence?

-Domestic Violence is the mental, physical and/or verbal abuse of a spouse, child, family member, cohabitant or loved one.
-It may involve kicking, hitting, punching, pushing, name calling and intimidation.
+Domestic Violence is the mental, physical, and verbal abuse of a spouse, child, family member, cohabitant, or loved one.
+It may involve kicking, hitting, punching, pushing, name-calling, and intimidation.

-Domestic violence is considered to be a very aggressive crime in nature and is one of many violent crimes that often go unreported as well as the more underestimated crimes of intimidationstalking, and criminal threats.
+Domestic violence is considered to be a very aggressive crime in nature.
+It is one of many violent crimes that often go unreported, as well as the more underestimated crimes of intimidationstalking, and criminal threats.

-Due to this, it is important to work with an experienced defense attorney who can protect your rights if you are accused of domestic violence.
+Due to this, it is essential to work with an experienced defense attorney who can protect your rights if you are accused of domestic violence.

-When law enforcement responds to a domestic violence call they must assess the situation, and if they feel that someone has committed a crime of violence then they must make an arrest – whether or not the alleged victim wants to press charges.
+When law enforcement responds to a domestic violence call, they must assess the situation.
+If they feel that someone has committed a crime of violence, then they must make an arrest – whether or not the alleged victim wants to press charges.

-This type of order of protection will have special instructions by a judge ordering the abuser to stay away from the victim and his or her place of residence, employment and school.
-It will also state that you must stay away from any other family members, friends or cohabitants of the victim.
+This type of order of protection will have special instructions by a judge ordering the abuser to stay away from the victim and their place of residence, employment, and school.
+It also states that you must avoid the victim's other family members, friends, or cohabitants.

-Therefore, in the case that there are children involved, you will no longer be able to see them until determined otherwise by the courts.
+Therefore, if children are involved, you will no longer be able to see them until the courts determine otherwise.
 Authorities are also to assess the situation to determine if there is any child abuse or child endangerment taking place.

-If convicted of domestic violence in California you will be facing a sentence of up to 1 year in a county jail or 4 years in a state prison – and a loss of your gun rights.
+If convicted of domestic violence in California, the penalties can be severe.
+You could face a sentence of up to 1 year in a county jail or four years in a state prison, and you may lose your gun rights.
+Additionally, you may be ordered to pay a substantial fine, restitution to the victim, and attend community service and anger management classes.

 You may also be ordered to pay a fine of $6,000 or more, restitution to the victim, and attend community service and anger management classes.

-In addition, if this is your third felony offense or more under California's three strikes law you may also be looking at a lifetime sentence behind bars.
+In addition, if this is your third felony offense or more under California's three strikes law, you may also face a lifetime sentence behind bars.

-Our criminal defense attorneys have defended many domestic violence cases throughout Los Angeles and the surrounding areas and have a complete understanding of the law and how it can affect your freedom.
+Our criminal defense attorneys have defended many domestic violence cases throughout Los Angeles and the surrounding areas.
+They understand the law and how it can affect your freedom.

 Domestic Violence Laws in California

-• California Penal Code Section 273.5 – Corporal Injury to a Spouse – makes punishable to strike an intimate partner in some violent way causing a visible injury.
+• California Penal Code 273.5 PC – Corporal Injury to a Spouse – makes it punishable to strike an intimate partner in some violent way, causing a visible injury.

 • California Penal Code Section 243(e)(1) – Domestic Battery – makes it a misdemeanor to inflict force or violence on an intimate partner.
 This specific penal code does not require a visible injury.

-• California Penal Code Section 273d – Child Abuse – makes it illegal to inflict corporal punishment or injury on a child if it was cruel or inhuman.
+• California Penal Code Section 273d – Child Abuse – makes it illegal to inflict corporal punishment or injury on a child if it is cruel or inhuman.

-• California Penal Code Section 273a – Child Endangerment – makes it illegal to willfully allow a child who is in your care or custody to suffer harm or have his or her health endangered.
+• California Penal Code Section 273a – Child Endangerment – makes it illegal to willfully allow a child who is in your care or custody to suffer harm or have their health endangered.

 • California Penal Code Section 368 – Elder Abuse – makes it a crime to inflict physical or emotional abuse, neglect, or endangerment on a person 65 years of age or older.

-• California Evidence Code 1109 – Allows admission of evidence of a person's character, including the use of prior misconduct to show a defendant's propensity to commit the currently charged offense.
+• California Evidence Code 1109 – Allows admission of evidence of a person's character, including using prior misconduct to show a defendant's propensity to commit the currently charged offense.

-Most domestic violence cases arise from same sex domestic violence and/or spousal abuse and our spousal abuse defense lawyers have handled these types of cases.
-Our California criminal defense lawyers understand that often the innocent people get accused and we are here to prevent that and fight for our clients.
+Most domestic violence cases arise from same-sex domestic violence and spousal abuse, and our spousal abuse defense lawyers have handled these types of cases.
+Our California criminal defense lawyers understand that innocent people are often accused, and we are here to prevent that and fight for our clients.

 How to Avoid a Felony in a Domestic Violence Case?